Canvas VS Content mode

 Pure Canvas mode sliders

-If you need layers to (partially) cover each other, or if you are using special of layer animations/events.
+If you need layers to (partially) cover each other, or if you are using special layer animations/events.

 - https://smartslider3.com/create-layer-animation-smart-slider/ (second slide)